pierre-rouleau/usrhome/readme.rst

 ``cdv [SUBDIR]``                   cd to the ``/Volumes`` directory or specified ``SUBDIR``.
 ================================== ================================================================

-The following commands change to 4 important directories, and those directories are identified by environment variables.
+The commands described below change the current directory to 4 conceptually important directories, and those directories are identified by USRHOME environment variables.
 The name of these environment variables start with the ``USRHOME_DIR_`` prefix.
 They are:

 USRHOME_DIR_MY: